Russo-Ukrainian war (2022–present)

+The United Nations Human Rights Office reports that Russia is committing severe human rights violations in occupied Ukraine.
+Russia's attacks on civilians, as well as its policies in occupied territories, have led to allegations of genocide.
+(Note: Attributed to multiple references:) The direct cost of the war for Russia has been estimated as over US$450 billion, while the World Bank Group estimates the cost of reconstruction in Ukraine at US$588 billion.

 The Russian invasion was met with international condemnation.
-The United Nations General Assembly passed a resolution condemning the invasion and demanding a full Russian withdrawal.
-The International Court of Justice ordered Russia to halt military operations and the Council of Europe expelled Russia.
-Many countries imposed sanctions on Russia and its ally Belarus while providing large-scale humanitarian and military aid to Ukraine.
-The Baltic states and Poland declared Russia a terrorist state.
-Protests occurred around the world, with anti-war protesters in Russia being met by mass arrests and greater media censorship.
-The Russian attacks on civilians and policies in occupied territories have led to allegations of genocide.
-War-related disruption to Ukrainian agriculture and shipping contributed to a world food crisis; war-related local environmental damage has been described as ecocide and the war has heavily disrupted global climate policy.
+Many countries imposed sanctions on Russia and its ally Belarus while providing humanitarian and military aid to Ukraine.
+Protests occurred around the world.
+Within its borders, Russia met anti-war protesters with mass arrests and greater media censorship.
+War-related disruption to Ukrainian agriculture and shipping worsened the world food crisis; war-related environmental damage was described as ecocide.
 The International Criminal Court (ICC) opened an investigation into crimes against humanity, war crimes, abduction of Ukrainian children, and genocide against Ukrainians.
 The ICC issued arrest warrants for Putin and five other Russian officials.
+Peace negotiations have stalled, and Russia has repeatedly refused calls for a ceasefire.

 Background

 Post-Soviet relations

 US president Clinton, Russian president Yeltsin, and Ukrainian president Kravchuk after signing the Trilateral Statement (1994).
 Russia and the US agreed to uphold Ukraine's independence and territorial integrity in return for Ukraine giving up its nuclear weapons.

 After the dissolution of the Soviet Union in 1991, Russia and Ukraine maintained cordial relations.
-In return for security guarantees, Ukraine signed the Nuclear Non-Proliferation Treaty in 1994 and gave up the nuclear weapons it inherited from the Soviet Union.
-Russia, the US, and UK thus agreed in the Budapest Memorandum to uphold Ukraine's sovereignty and territorial integrity.
-In 1999, Russia signed the Charter for European Security, affirming the right of each state "to choose or change its security arrangements" and to join alliances.
-In 2002, Putin said Ukraine's relations with NATO were "a matter for those two partners".
+In return for security guarantees, Ukraine signed the Nuclear Non-Proliferation Treaty in 1994 and gave up its nuclear weapons.
+Russia, the US, and the UK agreed in the Budapest Memorandum to respect Ukraine's sovereignty and borders.
+In 1999, Russia signed the Charter for European Security, affirming that every country had the right "to choose or change its security arrangements" and to join military alliances.
 In 2005, Putin said that if Ukraine wanted to join NATO, "we will respect their choice".